 We have extraordinary lives, sometimes more than one, but never more than the regulatory nine.

-We get shot at, manage to run into cars and miraculously bounce off with only a few scratches, fall of three-story balconies, and sometimes get in the way of stray, and perfectly aimed bullets.
+We get shot at, manage to run into cars and miraculously bounce off with only a few scratches, fall off three-story balconies, and sometimes get in the way of stray, and almost perfectly aimed bullets.

 Near-death, almost dead, mostly dead, but always, somehow, we come back to life.

 But, in reality, this rarely happens.
 You get shot; you often die.
 You get hit by a car, or, worse, a bus, you quite often die.

 You certainly do not get back up again, leap out of hospital beds, and chase after bad guys.